let-def/grenier/README.md

 For instance, implementing stdlib-like Set/Map is trivial and suffers only a ~5
 % overhead (and one gains a O(1) length/cardinal operation).

+### balmap : Alternative to Map & Set implemented on top of baltree

+These two modules can be used as a drop-in replacement for `Map` and `Set`.
+The performance characteristics are slightly different: `cardinal` is now O(1), some operations use that as a shortcut (`compare`, `subset`, ...).

+In addition, the representation is exposed (the internal structure of the tree can be pattern matched).
+It is protected by a private modifier, such that invariants cannot be broken.
+However, custom operations are much easier to implement (e.g. `rank` to access the n'th element, which enables uniform sampling in O(log n)).

 ## trope : Track objects accross rope-like operations

 This data structure allows efficient implementation of text markers for text editors (see